web-platform-tests/wpt/docs/writing-tests/server-features.md

    server-pipes
 ```

-For full control over the request and response the server provides the ability
+For full control over the request and response, the server provides the ability
 to write `.asis` files; these are served as literal HTTP responses.
 In other
-words, they are sent byte for byte to the server without adding a HTTP status
+words, they are sent byte-for-byte to the server without adding an HTTP status
 line, headers, or anything else.
 This makes them suitable for testing
 situations where the precise bytes on the wire are static, and control over the
 timing is unnecessary, but the response does not conform to HTTP requirements.